Keeper-Security/secrets-manager/sdk/java/core/README.md

 - KSM-1081 - Fixed `getFolders()` crashing when any folder in the response has a corrupted or missing key.
 The SDK now skips undecryptable folders and returns the remaining folders normally.
 - KSM-1086 - Fixed `deleteFolder()` to return `SecretsManagerDeleteFolderResponse` (typed per-folder status), matching `deleteSecret()`.
 The SDK now logs per-item server failures to stderr and includes them in the return value so callers can detect partial failures.
 - KSM-1248 - Server-supplied key IDs are validated against the embedded public key table before being stored.
 An unrecognized key ID throws `SecretsManagerException` and leaves storage unchanged.
 Key rotation retries are now capped at `MAX_KEY_ROTATION_RETRIES` (3); exhausted retries throw a typed error naming the last suggested key ID.
+- KSM-1269 - Fixed the Java CI workflow not running on pull requests targeting release branches.
+The test matrix now triggers on both `master` and `release/sdk/java/core/**` targets.
 - KSM-1262 - On POSIX systems, config and cache files are now written via a temp-file swap with 0600 permissions set before data is written, closing the window where other local users could read the file during a write.
 Two behavior changes from the new approach: (1) a symlinked config path is replaced by a regular file on the first write; (2) a config file in a directory without write permission (for example, a read-only container volume mount) will fail at temp-file creation — move the config to a writable directory or use `InMemoryStorage` with an injected config string instead.

 ## 17.3.0